US – Nigerian Council & Milken Institute Event Themed: Leveraging Technology During & After The COVID-19 Pandemic

 In our domestic context, the Presidential Task Force on COVID-19, set up to coordinate government responses to the pandemic, has leveraged technology in its responses working with private companies.
 One of them, Flying Doctors, helped to build two testing centres and three laboratories in Lagos, and they also invented a testing booth and mobile test vehicle to make testing cheaper and keep healthcare workers safe.

 Nigeria’s response to the socio-economic impact of COVID-19 is to mitigate its effects on the most vulnerable, protect and create jobs and rescue businesses.
 These interventions are contained in our Economic Sustainability Plan which has a section on technology entitled ‘The Future of Work’.
-The part of the plan focuses on the role of technology in rejigging the economy by providing relevant skills, building of call centres, robotic laboratories, and support for technology entrepreneurs.
+The part of the plan focuses on the role of technology in rejigging the economy by providing relevant skills, the building of call centres, robotic laboratories, and support for technology entrepreneurs.

 There are several other ways in which Nigeria has deployed technology in the COVID-19 era.